micro-os-plus/web-jekyll/pages/develop/how-to-release.md

 With Eclipse, edit `micro-os-plus-iii.git/doxygen/pages/changes-log.markdown`

 * add new `###` section, with version and date
-* copy from GitHub Desktop the relevant changes, in chronological order
+* copy from SourceTree the relevant changes, in reverse chronological order

 ## Update the doxygen header version